10 London & U.K. - Album Cover Locations

 On the cover of the album there is a large balloon-like pig floating over the power station.
 An attempt was made to photograph a specially-made 30-foot helium pig over the station, but it got loose twice (once it blew far out of London and came down in a farm).
 Altogether the pictures taken without the pig seemed better, so a picture of the inflated pig was later superimposed on the album cover.

-And lastly, from Flickr Commons via Bex.Walton, a picture of the flying pig taken during the attempted pig-in-the-sky cover shoot.
+And lastly, from Flickr Commons via Bex.Walton, a picture of the flying pig taken during the re-creation of the cover to mark the remastering of the album in 2011 (thanks, Garry Clarke, for that info).

 (Photo: Bex.Walton via Flickr Commons.
 Thank you, Bex.)